Frequently asked questions about flying-foxes

 All Eurobodalla Shire residents affected by flying-fox faecal drop can borrow a high-pressure water cleaner from Council.
 These can be obtained from the Batemans Bay depot, phone 4475 4035.

 Can I get sick from flying-foxes?

-- Only trained, vaccinated bat handlers should attempt to catch injured or sick bats.
+- only trained, vaccinated bat handlers should attempt to catch injured or sick bats

-- If you encounter a sick, injured or dead bat, contact the experts at WIRES on 1300 094 737.
+- if you find a sick, injured bat, contact the experts at WIRES on 1300 094 737

 The virus can only be transmitted through contact of mucous membranes (including the eye) or broken skin with the saliva or neural tissues of a bat.
-To date, there have only been three confirmed cases of Australian Bat Lyssavirus in humans.
-These have all occurred in Queensland and were the result of direct flying-fox bites or scratches during the handling of infected animals.
-There are no obvious indicators that a flying-fox is carrying the virus, therefore it is always best to assume that any flying-fox could be infected.
+In Australia, there have only been three confirmed cases of Australian bat lyssavirus in humans.
+These were the result of flying-fox bites or scratches during the handling of infected animals.
+You cannot tell if a flying-fox is carrying the virus just by looking at, so it is always best to assume that any flying-fox could be infected.

-There is no evidence of bat to human, human to human, bat to dog or dog to human transmission of Hendra virus.
-It is thought that horses may contract Hendra virus infection from eating food recently contaminated by flying-fox urine, saliva or other body fluids.
-All seven confirmed cases of Hendra virus in humans have been caused by exposure to high levels of virus in body fluids from infected horses, and all occurred in Queensland.
+There is no evidence of bat-to-human, human-to-human, bat-to-dog or dog-to-human transmission of Hendra virus.
+Experts think that horses may contract Hendra virus infection from eating food recently contaminated by flying-fox urine, saliva or other body fluids.
+All seven confirmed cases of Hendra virus in humans were caused by exposure to high levels of virus in body fluids from infected horses.
+All occurred in Queensland.